De Hoop Whale Trail

 De Hoop Whale Trail Experience

-The De Hoop Whale Trail is a 6 day 5 night coastal wilderness hiking trail in one of the planets most beautiful & ecologically diverse floral kingdoms, the De Hoop Nature Reserve in the Western Cape, South Africa.
+The Whale Trail Hike is a 6 day 5 night coastal wilderness hiking trail in one of the planets most beautiful & ecologically diverse floral kingdoms, the De Hoop Nature Reserve in the Western Cape, South Africa.
+Professionally guided by FGASA Field and Marine and Cape Tourism guides husband and wife team Ralph and Gill.
+Both with 9 years of guiding experience, we have done 11 Whale Trails for local and international guests with great success.
+At R1750 per person per day - including accommodation, fully catered and and guided, its a steal.

 De Hoop Whale Trail